 HOW IS EATIN' AFTER EDEN DIFFERENTFROM OTHER HEALTH & WELLNESS BOOKS?

 "This is crazy!" the reader of Eatin' After Eden said to his friend Ellen.
-Yet Larry couldn't put the riveting book down.
+Yet Larry couldn't put down the riveting book..
 When he had complained about the diet his nutritionist had him on, Ellen had suggested Eatin' After Eden and gave Larry a copy.
 "It won't hurt you to read it," she said.
-For one who has never known anything but a conventional diet, the thought of eating red meat and saturated fat was mindboggling.
+For one who had never known anything but a vegan diet, the thought of eating red meat and certain saturated fat was mindboggling.
 When Larry again exclaimed, "It's just crazy!"
 Ellen responded enthusiastically, "It works!" and grinned.